 These installations utilize the boiler mounted blower to vent the combustion products to the outdoors.
 Combustion air is taken from inside the room and the vent is installed vertically through the roof to the outdoors.
-Adequate combustion and ventilation air must be supplied to the boiler room in accordance with the National Fuel Gas Code or, in Canada, the latest edition of CAN/CGA-B149.1 AND .2.
-Installation Code for Gas Burning Appliances and Equipment.
+Adequate combustion and ventilation air must be supplied to the boiler room in accordance with the National Fuel Gas Code or, in Canada, the latest edition of CSA B149 Installation Code for Gas Burning Appliances and Equipment.

-UL 17-38 Certified Venting Material (e.g. AL29-4C) MUST be used.
+UL 1738 Certified Venting Material (e.g. AL29-4C) MUST be used.
 The vent must be installed to prevent the flue gas leakage.
-Care must be taken during assembly to insure that all joints are sealed properly and are airtight.
+Care must be taken during assembly to ensure that all joints are sealed properly and are airtight.

 For certain installations, i.e. pool, heat-pump domestic hot water with pre-heat tank, PVC or CPVC may be used.
-Contact Manufacturer for details.
+Contact the manufacturer for details.